arpitbbhayani/articles/blogs/bayesian-average.md

 Pretty impressive list!
 The list contains almost all the famous movies that we all think makes the cut.
 Bayesian average thus provides a bounded score that is a measure of quality of the item, by using prior-belief i.e. system's mean.

 ## Analyzing how Bayesian Average changes the rank
-Now that we have seen that Bayesian Average is, in fact, an excellent way to rank items in a rating system, we find how the rank of an item changes as it receives more ratings.
-Below we plot the change in percentile rank for some of the famous movies like Kingsman, Logan and Scorpion King.
+Now that we have seen that the Bayesian Average is, in fact, an excellent way to rank items in a rating system, we find how the rank of an item changes as it receives more ratings.
+Below we plot the change in the percentile rank of the movies: [Kingsman](https://en.wikipedia.org/wiki/Kingsman:_The_Secret_Service), [Logan](https://en.wikipedia.org/wiki/Logan_(film)) and [The Scorpion King](https://en.wikipedia.org/wiki/The_Scorpion_King).

 ![Kingsman position with ratings](https://user-images.githubusercontent.com/4745789/79068414-53e31480-7ce4-11ea-884a-90e7aee326d8.png)

 ![Logan rankings](https://user-images.githubusercontent.com/4745789/79068443-7f65ff00-7ce4-11ea-9623-6f03451235de.png)

 ![Scorpion King](https://user-images.githubusercontent.com/4745789/79068524-35c9e400-7ce5-11ea-8726-d1836a6b9c23.png)

+We observe that, the fluctuations in percentile rank are more in Arithmetic Mean.
+Sometimes even after receiving a good number of reviews the position fluctuates sharply.
+In case of Bayesian Average after inital set of abberations the position smoothens and converges.

 # A note on Bayesian Average
 Bayesian Average is not a fixed formula that we have seen above, but a concept where we make scoring procees "smoother" by using pre-existing belief.
 Hence we can tweak the formula as per our needs, use multiple prior beliefs and still it would classify as a Bayesian Average.